Curry scores 43 to beat Boston, Warriors tie NBA Finals 2-2 – KION546

 Golden State had a 30-24 edge coming out of the break, closing with a 14-7 run to erase a six-point Boston lead.
 Curry scored 14 points in the quarter, making four 3-pointers.

-The Warriors have outscored the Celtics by a combined score of 136-87 in the finals.
+The Warriors have outscored the Celtics by a combined score of 136-87 in the third quarter in the finals.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports